 These programs advance our mission by offering professional development and practice support to faith community nurses.
 We offer training, resources and materials needed for workshops, marketing and evaluation support, and compensation for the Stepping On falls prevention program, A Matter of Balance, Tai Ji Quan: Moving for Better Balance, and Living Well with Chronic Conditions, Living Well with Chronic Pain, and Living Well with Diabetes.

 Please complete the form below if you are interested in working with the Faith Community Nurse Network to lead evidence-based workshops.
-An FCNNTC staff person will contact you with information on upcoming training and workshop opportunities.
+An FCNN staff person will contact you with information on upcoming training and workshop opportunities.